Frostbyte8/SeasonalLights/readme.md

 Miss the old Holiday Lights program?
 Can't get it to work on Windows 10 and later?

-Seasonal Lights is a modern clone of Holiday Lights that works on newer versions of Windows.
+Seasonal Lights is a modern clone of Holiday Lights by Tiger Technologies that works on newer versions of Windows.

 **Note:** This is very beta software at the moment, as I wanted to get this out in time for at least the Christmas Season 2024.
 I will try to get this in full for next year!
 Check back in 2025.